shahyash10/DPOD/README.md

 - [ ] Add additional in-plane rotations to artificially simulate new poses while training
 - [ ] Add resnet18 as the encoder decoder architecture as described in section A.1
-- [ ] Train and evaluate the model on synthetic data
+- [ ] Train and evaluate the model on Occlusion Dataset and with synthetic data

 ## References